 Section 20.3 The parties also agree to mutually work towards Employee training and other programs which promote and provide incentives for not only initial Employee participation but also the continuing participation of AFSCME personnel in deferred compensation programs.

-ARTICLE 21 – MEDICAL AND DENTAL INSURANCE
+ARTICLE 21 – HEALTH INSURANCE BENEFITS

-Section 21.1 The Employer will contribute toward full-time Employee and family health insurance premiums in the amounts as determined by the City-wide benefits committee which shall include the President of AFSCME Local 1180 and one (1) additional representative selected by AFSCME Local 1180.
+Section 21.1 The Employer will contribute toward full-time Employee and family insurance benefit premiums in the amounts as determined by the Mayor or designee, based on budget availability and review of industry best practices.
 Such contributions shall be prorated for new hires, so that new hires and current employees pay the same biweekly rate.

+Section 21.2 City-wide benefits committee which shall include two (2) representatives selected by the President of AFSCME Local 1180 and will be convened when significant plan design changes are discussed and prior to implementation.

+“Significant plan design change” shall be defined as a change to the health services and goods that are funded, and the conditions that must be met to access those benefits.

+Section 21.3 Concerns regarding employee benefits occurring throughout the plan year should be added to the regular Labor/Management Committee Agenda for discussion by the parties.

-Section 21.2 Employees may only change elections during open enrollment periods and certain life events as designated by the Employer and as required by law.
+Section 21.4 Employees may only change elections during open enrollment periods and certain life events as designated by the Employer and as required by law.

 ARTICLE 22 – SENIORITY